braidn/Knowledge-Repo/DockerCommands.md

   * `docker attach name_of_container`
   * to detach use `ctrl p + ctrl q`
   * This is great when dealing with binding.pry/byebug execution.
+* When shit's getting out of hand space wise (Docker's usurping all of it):
+  * `docker system prune`
+  * This command has some output/user interaction so it won't be run accidentally.